blockchain/blockchain-wallet-v4-frontend/packages/blockchain-wallet-v4-frontend/help/Development.md

 ### Config

-The **config** folder contains the settings for the development/production builds
+The **config** folder contains the settings that are not retrieved from wallet-options

-You can switch the development build to *testnet*, *live* or *staging* endpoints by commenting out the non necessary configs.

 ### Data